MicrosoftDocs/fabric-docs/docs/admin/admin-monitoring.md

 The Admin monitoring workspace is enabled for Microsoft Fabric admins.
 Admins can also share its content with other users.

-The admin monitoring workspace is automatically installed during the first time you access it.
+The admin monitoring workspace is automatically installed during the first time any Microsoft Fabric admin access it.
 To access the admin monitoring workspace, follow these steps:

 1. Log into Microsoft Fabric with your account.